ndd21/PHYS281/docs/glossary.md

 A synonym for a [parent](#parent) class.

+## Syntax highlighting

+This is the automatic highlighting of text within a code, via font colour, weight or italicisation, that uses recognised syntax, formatting or keywords for a given programming language.
+Text editors with syntax highlighting can often recognise the language and highlight appropriately.

 ## Terminal

-A text-based window for running commands via a command-line prompt.
+A text-based window for running commands via a command-line prompt in a [shell](#shell).
 In Windows, a common terminal programme is [PowerShell](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/powershell).

 ## Type